osch/lua-mtstates/README.md

 The general principle is to prepare a state that returns a callback function that can be called from different threads.
 This can be useful in a thread-pool scenario when the number of states exceeds the number of available threads.

+This package is also available via LuaRocks, see https://luarocks.org/modules/osch/mtstates.

 [Lua]:               https://www.lua.org
 [Lanes]:             https://luarocks.org/modules/benoitgermain/lanes